pdrolima/dotfiles/README.md

 This repository serves as my way to help me setup and maintain my Mac.
 It takes the effort out of installing everything manually.
 Everything needed to install my preferred setup of macOS is detailed in this readme.
 Feel free to explore, learn and copy parts for your own dotfiles.
 Enjoy!

 This repository was customized based on [Dries Vints's dotfiles](https://github.com/driesvints/dotfiles).
-If you want to learn more about Dries's dotfiles and how they can be used to configure your Mac environment, check out the readme file at the link above.
+If you want to learn more about Dries's dotfiles and how they can be used to configure your Mac environment, check out the README at the link above.

 ### Backup your data